ethan-puyaubreau/kokkos-energy-dashboard/README.md

 # Energy Analysis Dashboard for Energy Consumption Kokkos Tool
 Author: Ethan Puyaubreau

-Complete energy analysis environment with Grafana and PostgreSQL, ready to use with pre-configured dashboards.
+Complete energy analysis environment with Grafana and PostgreSQL, ready to use with pre-configured dashboards using Variorum profiling tool.

 ## Quick Start